BeeStation/Clover/_std/README.md

-Holds standard macros and defines for Goonstation.
+Holds standard macros and defines for Clover.
 First in the compile order.
 See __std.dme for details on compilation.

 if your file is BROADLY meant to just be a list of defines for value replacement, put it in the defines folder. even if it has a few macros or a global list, the purpse of the file is more important for organisation!